apache/pekko/docs/src/main/paradox/multi-node-testing.md

 ## The Test Conductor

 The basis for the multi node testing is the @apidoc[TestConductor$].
-It is an Akka Extension that plugs in to the network stack and it is used to coordinate the nodes participating in the test and provides several features
+It is an Pekko Extension that plugs in to the network stack and it is used to coordinate the nodes participating in the test and provides several features
 including: